New Jointed Vintage Inspired Snowman Cutout Available to Help Cure the Winter Blues & a Quick Winter Update

-New for 2019 here is my night glow Halloween decoration & pin collection.
+New for 2019, here is my night glow Halloween decorations & pin collection.
 The designs in this collection vary between a witch, cat, Frankenstein monster, jack-o-lantern, skull & a ghost.
-These are all available in a variety of ways from a vintage style cutout print set, a long hanging banner or enamel finish pins!
+These are all available in a variety of ways from a vintage style cutout print set, a 6.5' long hanging banner or enamel finish pins!
+Supplies are limited.

 Here is a sneak peek of my new Halloween 2019 line of pins, apparel, cutouts, stickers, posters & more!
 I've had such a great time designing these and can't wait to share them with you.
 Last year's collection was good, but this is more along what I wanted to create last year with better line weights, bolder colors and better materials.